Air around the lung; Air outside the lung; Pneumothorax dropped lung; Spontaneous pneumothorax

 Lung surgery may be needed to treat collapsed lung or to prevent future episodes.
 The area where the leak occurred may be repaired.
 Sometimes, a special chemical is placed into the area of the collapsed lung.
 This chemical causes a scar to form.
 This procedure is called pleurodesis.

-If you have a collapsed lung, you are more likely to have another one in the future if you:
+If you have a spontaneous collapsed lung, you are more likely to have another one in the future if you:

 How well you do after having a collapsed lung depends on what caused it.

 Contact your provider if you have symptoms of a collapsed lung, especially if you have had one before.

 There is no known way to prevent a collapsed lung.
 Following standard procedure can reduce the risk of a pneumothorax when scuba diving.
 You can decrease your risk by not smoking.

 Hallifax R, Rahman NM.
 Pneumothorax.
 In: Broaddus VC, Ernst JD, King TE, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
 7th ed.
 Philadelphia, PA: Elsevier; 2022:chap 110.

 Peak DA.
 Scuba diving and dysbarism.
 In: Walls RM, ed.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 10th ed.
 Philadelphia, PA: Elsevier; 2023:chap 131.

 Raja AS.
 Thoracic trauma.
 In: Walls RM, ed.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 10th ed.
 Philadelphia, PA: Elsevier; 2023:chap 37.BACK TO TOP